 Coach Caron is a(n):

-Coach Caron attends seminars with industry leaders, collaborates with other people and organizations who are promoting water safety to try to get industry standard water safety rules taught across the world, and teaches water safety in her own community.
+Coach Caron attends seminars with industry leaders, collaborates with other people and organizations who are promoting water safety to try to get industry standard water safety rules taught across the world, and teaches water safety in her own community and across the nation.